cpurtlebaugh/Spell-Tank/readme.md

 * As a guesser, I would like there to be a visual depiction of my victory.
 * As an administrator, I'd like there to be a time-limit so the players don't loose interest.

-#### Administrator

-* As an administrator, I'd like to make sure that the word length matches the game level previously selected.

 #### Chooser